toddlerCoder007/StockV2/README.md

 ## Dependencies

+Reference links for the entire module are maintained in a single [Reference](./reference.md) file.
+Each chapter will refer to relevant sections in the file.

 Refer to the following markdown file for the respective sections of the class:
 - [Self Studies](./studies.md)
 - [Lesson](./lesson.md)